nickyiliwang0000/h/09-projects/project-01.md

 * Floats and .clearfix are used properly
 * Google web fonts are used
 * Project represents the provided design well
-* Files, folders, & naming conventions followed (camelCase)
+* Files, folders, & naming conventions followed (camelCase) (this includes your project repo)

-And will be marked on how well you adhere to best practices mentioned in class.
+You will also be given a general mark on how well you adhere to best practices mentioned in class.
 Best practices include but may not be limited to:
 * Extraneous code is removed

 You will also be given marks for your project presentation: